-We are supporting efforts to seek a block fund grant through the Commissioning Through Evaluation (CTE) process, which may ultimately provide funding for up to 50-75 ocular melanoma patients to be treated utilizing CHEMOSAT at two or three centers in the U.K. This process has been driven by our partner centers and their clinical community, with the centers applying for funding for a limited number of patients with ocular melanoma.
-In the fourth quarter of 2014, Aintree University Hospital in Liverpool was activated with the intention of it becoming one of these CTE centers.
-The British healthcare system continues to evolve however, and ongoing changes to the CTE process and funding streams have resulted in delays that made the award and timing of any block grant funding difficult to predict.
-The entire CTE funding mechanism is a new process and the ongoing policy changes in the National Health Service (NHS) make it difficult to predict the likelihood of success in the near term.
+We have been supporting efforts by our partner centers and their clinical community to seek a block fund grant through the Commissioning Through Evaluation (CTE) process, which sought funding for up to 50-75 ocular melanoma patients to be treated utilizing CHEMOSAT at two or three centers in the U.K. Ongoing changes to the CTE process and funding streams have resulted in repeated delays that have made the award and timing of any block grant funding difficult to predict.
+With the commencement of our FOCUS Trial in ocular melanoma liver metastases, and the expected activation of Southampton University Hospital as a U.K. FOCUS Trial site, a grant via the CTE funding mechanism is unlikely in the near term.